 Dance scenes in movies can be tricky, but sometimes magical

-This image released by Lionsgate shows a dance scene from the Oscar-nominated film, "La La Land."
-It's not easy to stage a successful dance scene for the cameras, especially on a highway interchange, but when such a scene works, it can be memorable.
+Oscar front-runner "La La Land" opens with a bang, or should we say a burst - of leaps and pirouettes, not to mention bicycles sashaying along the roofs of automobiles.
+It's not easy to stage a successful dance scene for the cameras - especially on a highway interchange - but when such a scene works, it can be memorable.

 Add your comments below